Table of Content

 3.17 Delta Music Ride

 Running alongside the Mississippi River, the Delta region has a history of popularizing the blues and rockabilly.
-At the Delta Cultural Center in Helena-West Helena, you can hear broadcasts of the long- running blues radio show “King Biscuit Time.”
+At the Delta Cultural Center in Helena-West Helena, you can hear broadcasts of the long-running blues radio show “King Biscuit Time.”
 You can also visit the spot where the club known as Twist burnt to the ground due to a fire that blues player B.B.
 King witnessed while trying to save his guitar.
 This region is where rockabilly star Johnny Cash grew up; the Historic Dyess Colony: Johnny Cash Boyhood Home where he was raised has been repaired and is open for visits.

 3.18 Bayou Bartholomew/Rohwer Memorial Loop

-Distance: 113 miles
+Distance : 113 miles

 Bayou Bartholomew is the longest bayou in the United States, serving as the boundary between agricultural farmlands and pine tree forests.
 Due to the farming communities nearby, the bayous have become shallower over time.
 Now they are only suitable for fishing.
 Following the loop, you will come across Rohwer Relocation Center National Historic Landmark, an internment camp where Japanese Americans were held during World War II.
-If you need historical context of the internment camp, you may visit the World War II Japanese American Internment Museum which is part of the Missouri-Pacific Railroad Depot.
+If you need the historical context of the internment camp, you may visit the World War II Japanese American Internment Museum which is part of the Missouri-Pacific Railroad Depot.

 4. Parting Words

 The roads and destinations listed above are not the only sights worth seeing while in Arkansas.
-There are fewer notable highways that can still take you to quaint urban areas full of legends or have you hugging the cliff sides of a treacherous mountain trail.
+There are less notable highways that can still take you to quaint urban areas full of legends or have you hugging the cliff sides of a treacherous mountain trail.
 You do not have to spend hours taking pictures at a well-known location to know you had fun on your motorcycle tour.
 If you keep an eye out for what else is around besides the most popular museums, natural sites, and establishments, you might be pleasantly surprised.
 Arkansas is a state that combines the rugged environment of the natural world with the raw intensity that comes with pulling the throttle of a motorcycle.
 But it is not enough to just read about what Arkansas’ famous spots are like.
 You have to embark on the journey and experience Arkansas’ marvels yourself.

 Leave a comment